SpartanNash (NASDAQ:SPTN) Releases FY 2021 Earnings Guidance

 SpartanNash (NASDAQ:SPTN) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.700-$1.800 for the period, compared to the Thomson Reuters consensus estimate of $1.770.
 The company issued revenue guidance of $8.80 billion-$9 billion, compared to the consensus revenue estimate of $8.89 billion.

-Separately, Zacks Investment Research downgraded shares of SpartanNash from a buy rating to a hold rating in a research report on Saturday.
-One analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the stock.
-SpartanNash currently has a consensus rating of Hold and an average target price of $20.00.
+Separately, Zacks Investment Research lowered shares of SpartanNash from a buy rating to a hold rating in a research report on Saturday.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat.com, SpartanNash has a consensus rating of Hold and an average price target of $20.00.

 SpartanNash Co engages in the distribution of grocery products to military commissaries in the U.S. It operates through the following segments: Military, Food Distribution and Retail.
 The Military segment sells and distributes grocery products primarily to U.S. military commissaries and exchanges.
 The Food Distribution segment distributes groceries to independent and corporate owned grocery retailers using multi-platform sales approach.